fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 Before we start programming, we will go through some principles of web development by examining an example application at <https://studies.cs.helsinki.fi/exampleapp>.

 The application exists only to demonstrate some basic concepts of the course, and are by no means examples of <i>how</i> web applications should be made.
-On the contrary, they demonstrate some old techniques of web development, which can even be seen as <i>bad practice</i> nowadays.
+On the contrary, they demonstrate some old techniques of web development, which could even be considered <i>bad practices</i> nowadays.

-Coding in the recommended style begins in [part 1](/en/part1).
+Code will conform to contemporary best practices from  [part 1](/en/part1) onwards.

-Open the [example application](https://studies.cs.helsinki.fi/exampleapp) on your browser.
+Open the [example application](https://studies.cs.helsinki.fi/exampleapp) in your browser.
 Sometimes this takes a while.

 **The 1st rule of web development**: Always keep the Developer Console open on your web browser.
 On macOS, open the console by pressing `F12` or `option-cmd-i` simultaneously.
 On Windows or Linux, open the console by pressing `F12` or `ctrl-shift-i` simultaneously.